2014 Gaza conflict

 Once older, they can attend a programme which supports young adults who are making the transition from childhood to adult independence.
 As well as encouraging them in their studies, our off-site centre for young adults offers accommodation and support as they undertake higher education or training and prepare for independent life.
 We help them as they learn how to make decisions and take responsibility for their actions.

-We support children and young people while they make their way to independent adulthood.
+We support children and young people in the Gaza strip while they make their way to independent adulthood.
+Will you do something amazing, and sponsor a Children's Village in the Palestinian Territories today?